thecodemonkey/kafka-microservices/hello-kafka/readme.md

 ### send a message

-open producer prompt, type text message and press return key to send a single message to a topic "test"
+start producer prompt, type text message and press return key to send a single message to a topic "test"

 ```bash